Marthe Simard

-Marthe Marie Amélie Angèle Simard née Caillaud, later Reid-Simard (6 April 1901 – 28 March 1993), was a Franco-Canadian politician.
+Marthe Marie Amélie Angèle Simard née Caillaud, later Reid-Simard (6 April 1901, Bordj Menaïel – 28 March 1993), was a Franco-Canadian politician.

 Simard was the first French woman to sit in a parliamentary assembly.

 In December 1940, she founded the Free France Committee of Quebec.

 She was a member of the Legion of Honor.
-She was also decorated with the Resistance Medal and the Commemorative Medal for Volunteer Services in Free France.
-The Place Marthe-Simard in the 14th arrondissement of Paris commemorates her.
+Additionally, she was decorated with the Resistance Medal and the Commemorative Medal for Volunteer Services in Free France.
+To commemorate her, the Place Marthe-Simard in the 14th arrondissement of Paris was named after her.